AmritRaj23/data-journey/day-1/datastream/README.md

 UPDATE database_datajourney.example_table SET int_col=int_col*2;
 ```

-Next, you will copy this file into the Cloud Storage bucket you created above (make sure you do not load the file into the `data/` directory), make the file accessible to your Cloud SQL service account, and import the SQL command into your database.
+Next, you will copy this file into the Cloud Storage bucket you created above, make the file accessible to your Cloud SQL service account, and import the SQL command into your database.

 ```
 SQL_FILE=update_mysql.sql